Case Types, Case Examples and Advice – from Marc Cosentino’s Case in Point

 Case Type: Turnarounds

-Step 1: Gather key information about the company
+Step 1: Gather key information about the company and its situation

 Step 2: Choose an appropriate action